GW Community School

-The GW Community School is a teacher-owned and operated coeducational college preparatory school located in Springfield, Virginia, United States.
-It was founded in 1999 by Richard Goldie and Alexa Warden to serve the needs of bright, non-traditional learners and their families.
+GW Community School, or GWCS, is a teacher-owned and operated coeducational college preparatory school located in Springfield, Virginia, United States.
+It was founded in 1999 by teachers Richard Goldie and Alexa Warden to serve the needs of bright, non-traditional learners and their families.
 The founders had previously been active in the founding of Commonwealth Academy before GW Community School was founded.
+It is accredited by Cognia.

-It currently has an enrollment of 52 students, grades 9-12.
+It has an enrollment of 35 to 52 students, grades 7-12.
 Despite being located just outside Washington, D.C., the "GW" does not stand for "George Washington" but for "Goldie" and "Warden", the last names of the school's founders and current directors.
+Unlike the majority of private schools, GW has no dress code, allowing students to come in casual wear, as long as it is appropriate.